openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 __Note:__ If you're using the 915MHz Explorer board, you'll need to log in as root to run oref0-setup.sh, as the mraa package doesn't yet support running under an ordinary user account.
 Also read below regarding port and other information to enter when running the script.

-Run this:
+Most users will likely want to setup Bluetooth Tethering.
+Please see [Phase 4](https://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-4/bluetooth-tethering-edison.html) for the directions to run the setup script below for BT and pairing directions.

+`cd && ~/src/oref0/bin/oref0-setup.sh --btmac=AA:BB:CC:DD:EE:FF` (where AA:BB:CC:DD:EE:FF is your phone's BT MAC address)

+Otherwise if you don't want Bluetooth tethering, run this:

 `cd && ~/src/oref0/bin/oref0-setup.sh`

 to run the script interactively, or get usage guidelines for providing inputs as command line arguments.

-Most users will likely want to setup Bluetooth Tethering.
-Please see [Phase 4](https://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-4/bluetooth-tethering-edison.html) for the directions to run the setup script below for BT and pairing directions.

-`cd && ~/src/oref0/bin/oref0-setup.sh --btmac=AA:BB:CC:DD:EE:FF`

 **Be prepared to enter the following items:**
 * Directory name for your openaps